martinkahr/apple_remote_control/README.markdown

 # Compatibility

-This code has been tested with Mac OS X 10.4.x and later.
+Requires Mac OS X 10.5 or later.
+Supports manual memory management and garbage collection (ARC is not supported yet).